 5 Natural Remedies for Deodorizing a Refrigerator

 After the holidays come the leftovers.
 But even without big celebrations we sometimes get a bit over the limit with food and the way we store it.
-Did you know that apart from the artificial deodorizing agents you could employ some cheap green remedies to get rid of fridge odor?
+Did you know that apart from the artificial deodorizing agents you could employ some healthy and very inexpensive green remedies to get rid of fridge odor?
 First, try a natural air freshener for your kitchen, then get on with working on your fridge.

 You will be surprised to learn that all five options in my list are cheaper than you thought and you already have them in your kitchen, so why not try them next time you feel bad smell coming out of your fridge!